Success with goLance!

 How Can I Make More Money Freelancing?

-Imagine this: An employer needs to find a freelancer with a specific set of skills.
+Imagine this: A client needs to find a freelancer with a specific set of skills.
 Instead of posting a new job, they found the talent they've been seeking has already applied for one of their previous positions.
-The employer messages the freelancer, interviews them, and offers them the position.
+The client messages the freelancer, interviews them, and offers them the position.

 This is one of the many benefits that goLance has to offer, compared to competing platforms.